TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-02-async-await/walkthrough.md

 # Running code asynchronously

-Most of the code we write runs instantly\*, but situations exist in which it takes longer than usual.
-One such situation is when you're reading the contents of a directory using NodeJS and Javascript.
-In Javascript, we have the ability to execute code asynchronously.
-That is to say, without stopping everything else to wait for that code to finish.
+Most of the code we write returns a value instantly\*, but there are times when it takes longer than usual.
+When this happens, Javascript doesn't wait: it will keep executing the rest of our code, even if that code depends on the value we are waiting to be returned!

+An example of this is reading the contents of a directory using NodeJS and Javascript.
+Take a look at this code:

 Example(1):